gracenolan/Notes/interview-study-notes-for-security-engineering.md

 - Hypervisors.
 - Hyperjacking.
+- Containers, VMs, clusters.
-- Containers.
+- Escaping techniques.
+	- Network connections from VMs / containers.
-- Escaping and privilege escalation techniques.
+- Lateral movement and privilege escalation techniques.
+	- Cloud Service Accounts can be used for lateral movement and privilege escalation in Cloud environments.
+	- GCPloit tool for Google Cloud Projects.
 - Site isolation.
-- Network connections from VMs / containers.
 - Side-channel attacks.
+	- Spectre, Meltdown.
 - Beyondcorp
 	- Trusting the host but not the network.
+- Log4j vuln.

 # OS Implementation and Systems